Quotient (NASDAQ:QTNT) Shares to Reverse Split on Thursday, November 3rd

-Quotient Limited (NASDAQ:QTNT – Get Rating) shares are set to reverse split on the morning of Thursday, November 3rd.
+Quotient Limited (NASDAQ:QTNT – Get Rating)’s stock is set to reverse split on the morning of Thursday, November 3rd.
 The 1-40 reverse split was announced on Thursday, November 3rd.
-The number of shares owned by shareholders will be adjusted after the closing bell on Thursday, November 3rd.
+The number of shares owned by shareholders will be adjusted after the market closes on Thursday, November 3rd.

-Quotient (NASDAQ:QTNT – Get Rating) last announced its quarterly earnings results on Tuesday, August 9th.
+Quotient (NASDAQ:QTNT – Get Rating) last posted its quarterly earnings data on Tuesday, August 9th.
 The company reported ($0.37) earnings per share for the quarter, missing the consensus estimate of ($0.28) by ($0.09).
-The business had revenue of $8.81 million during the quarter, compared to the consensus estimate of $9.40 million.
-On average, equities analysts anticipate that Quotient will post -0.69 EPS for the current year.
+The business had revenue of $8.81 million for the quarter, compared to analysts’ expectations of $9.40 million.
+As a group, sell-side analysts anticipate that Quotient will post -0.69 EPS for the current fiscal year.

 Analyst Upgrades and Downgrades